SkPhilipp/mqtt-drpc/README.md

 - `s/PACKAGE.INTERFACE/METHOD` for global calls.
 - `s/PACKAGE.INTERFACE/METHOD/IDENTIFIER` for calls by identifier.

-For example using the `CalculatorService` example from earlier, with its method `calculate`, and identifier `remote-calculator.
+For example using the `CalculatorService` example from earlier, with its method `calculate`, and identifier `remote-calculator`.
 The topics to subscribe on will be:

 - `s/com.hileco.mqtt.example.CalculatorService/calculate` for global calls.
 - `s/com.hileco.mqtt.example.CalculatorService/calculate/remote-calculator` for calls by identifier.